-Even though cruise ships are huge it’s amazing how fast they can travel.
-The average speed for the larger cruise ships made by Royal Caribbean, Carnival, and Norwegian is anywhere from 20-24 knots.
-This speed translates into around 23mph – 27mph.
+Even though cruise ships are huge, it’s amazing how fast they can travel.
+The average speed for the larger cruise ships from Royal Caribbean, Carnival, and Norwegian is anywhere from 20-24 knots.
+This speed translates into around 23 mph – 27 mph.

 How does knots translate into miles per hour?
 You can simple multiply the knots speed by 1.15 to figure out how fast that is in miles per hour.

 So what’s the fastest cruise ship in the world?
 Well it really depends what class of cruise ship you are talking about.
-The 25,000 ton Olympia Voyager can travel as fast as 31 knots or 35 miles per hour.
-But 25,000 tons is very small by the standards of today’s cruise ships, and the Voyager is more of an ocean liner than a cruise ship.
+The 25,000 ton Olympia Voyager (aka Costa Voyager, Voyager, and Grand Voyager and now owned by Bohai Ferry Company) can travel as fast as 27 knots or 31 miles per hour.
+But 25,000 tons is very small by the standards of today’s cruise ships, and the Voyager is really an ocean liner and not a cruise ship.
 When you have ships like the Oasis of the Seas which is 9 times larger at 225,282 tons, traveling at speeds of 22.5 knots or 26 mph, it really is astounding.

-Before the Olympia Voyager took over the title as the fastest “cruise ship” in the world, the Queen Mary II held the title with speeds of 30 knots.
-This is a phenomenal speed considering the boat weighed in at 150,000 tons.
-This fast speed allows Cunard to offer 7 day transatlantic cruises between Southampton and New York on Queen Mary II.
+The Queen Mary 2 holds the title of fastest ocean liner in the world with speeds of 30 knots.
+This is a phenomenal speed considering the ship is close to 150,000 gross tons in size .
+This fast speed allows Cunard to offer 7 day transatlantic cruises between Southampton and New York on Queen Mary 2.

 Royal Caribbean’s Radiance Class ships are quite speedy as well, being able to travel at speeds of 25 knots or 28 mph.